Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-troubleshooting-english.rst

 One may run, in reproducible mode, a simulation twice, and unfortunately realize that results happen to differ.

-Whether or not the technical setting changed (ex: local run versus a distributed one), it is abnormal and surely disturbing - moreover it tends to be among the issues that are the most difficult to investigate.
+Whether or not the technical setting changed (e.g. local run versus a distributed one), it is abnormal and surely disturbing - moreover it tends to be among the issues that are the most difficult to investigate.

 Of course the engine might be the culprit, yet, for the moment at least, every time that reproducibility was lost, the cause was found to lie in the simulation itself, not in the engine.

-The actual culprit could be the simulation case (ex: see `Randomness Pitfalls`_) or the models.
+The actual culprit could be the simulation case (e.g. see `Randomness Pitfalls`_) or the models.
 For example the implementor must remind that simulations are executed so that they are reproducible, while PIDs are expected to change from one run to another (a bit like pointers).
 Hence no operation, except equality testing, shall be performed on them.
 For reliable, stable actor identifiers, one must use AAIs instead.

 ..
 Note::